vlGoku/Memory/README.md

 createMainMenu(gameboard);
 ```

-startGame starts the game after the user inputs their name and select a difficulty and displays the players name and difficulty
+startGame starts the game after the user inputs their name and selects a difficulty and displays the players name and difficulty

 ```sh
 function startGame(playerName, selectedDifficulty, gameboard)